 - a wide range of security services;

-- supplier choice, competition and value for money through a panel arrangement.
+- supplier choice and competition through a panel arrangement; and

 Department of Treasury and Finance